Best Hard Drives for NAS in 2026

 WD Red Plus vs Seagate IronWolf — which is better?

 Both are excellent.
 IronWolf 8+ TB models are 7200 RPM (faster, louder).
 WD Red Plus is 5400 RPM across all capacities (slower, quieter).
+As of early 2026, WD Red Plus tends to be $20–35 more expensive than IronWolf at equivalent capacities — the price gap has widened with WD’s production constraints.
 Buy whichever is cheaper on the day you order.
 Reliability is comparable.

 Are refurbished enterprise drives safe?